Learn how to explore data and information about the grants IMLS has awarded to libraries and museums.

 A new report from the Institute of Museum and Library Services and Reinvestment Fund provides insights for libraries and museums to connect with their communities in newer and deeper ways.

 Search Awarded Grants

 The Institute of Museum and Library Services is celebrating its 20th Anniversary.
-IMLS is the primary source of federal support for the nation’s 123,000 libraries and 35,000 museums.
+IMLS is the primary source of federal support for the nation’s 123,000 libraries and approximately 35,000 museums.
 Our mission has been to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
 For the past 20 years, our grant making, policy development, and research has helped libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
 To learn more, visit www.imls.gov and follow us on Facebook and Twitter.